desihub/desiutil/doc/desiInstall.rst

 Input Validation
 ----------------

-desiInstall checks the command-line input, verifying that the user has specified a product and a version to install.
+:command:`desiInstall` checks the command-line input, verifying that the user has specified a product and a version to install.

 Product/Version Parsing
 -----------------------

-Because of the structures of the DESI code repositories, it is sometimes necessary to specify a directory name along with the product name.  desiInstall contains a list of known products, but it is not necessarily complete. desiInstall parses the input to determine the base name and base version to install.
-At this stage desiInstall also determines whether a branch install [#]_ has been requested.
+Because of the structures of the DESI code repositories, it is sometimes necessary to specify a directory name along with the product name.  :command:`desiInstall` contains a list of known products, but it is not necessarily complete. :command:`desiInstall` parses the input to determine the base name and base version to install.
+At this stage :command:`desiInstall` also determines whether a branch install [#]_ has been requested.

 The internal list of known products can be added to or overridden on the